tobyweston/blog/source/book/index.md

     </script>
 </div>

-<a href="http://www.amazon.co.uk/gp/product/1508734178/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=1508734178&linkCode=as2&tag=baddotrobotco-21&linkId=7SNCWHETEMWIFJW4" onClick="trackOutboundLink(this, 'Outbound Links', 'amazon'); return false;">{% img right http://titlepages.leanpub.com/s4j/bookpage Learn Scala for Java Developers is available on Amazon%}</a>
+<a href="http://www.amazon.co.uk/gp/product/1508734178/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=1508734178&linkCode=as2&tag=baddotrobotco-21&linkId=7SNCWHETEMWIFJW4" onClick="trackOutboundLink(this, 'Outbound Links', 'amazon.com'); return false;">{% img right http://titlepages.leanpub.com/s4j/bookpage Learn Scala for Java Developers is available on Amazon%}</a>

 This book is for Java developers looking to transition to programming Scala.
 It helps translate what you already know in Java to Scala and kick starts your functional programming journey.